DioxusLabs/dioxus/packages/cli/docs/src/cmd/build.md

 # Build

-The `dioxus build` command can help you `pack & build` a dioxus project.
+The `dx build` command can help you `pack & build` a dioxus project.

 ```
 dioxus-build
 Build the Rust WASM app and all of its assets

 USAGE:
-    dioxus build [OPTIONS]
+    dx build [OPTIONS]

 OPTIONS:
         --example <EXAMPLE>      [default: ""]